pablodecm/phd_thesis/src/104_chapter_4.md

 of the performance of $f$ on unseen observation.

 For some learning algorithms,
-the learning procedure, or *training*, is incremental so an estimation of the generalisation error as the training evolves is useful to stop the training procedure and avoid over-fitting, in what is referred as *early stopping*.
-In those cases, as well as to compare and ensemble the results of various predictor functions, is useful to further sub-divide the training set in two disjoint sets.
+the learning process, or *training*, is incremental so an estimation of the generalisation error as the training evolves is useful to stop the training procedure and avoid generalisation degradation due over-fitting, in what is referred as *early stopping*.
+In those cases, as well as to compare and ensemble the results of various predictor functions and model configurations, is useful to hold out a fraction of $S_\textrm{train}$ which is commonly referred as validation set $S_\textrm{valid}$.
+Alternative approaches exist to estimate the generalisation error exist, including *cross-validation* and its variations [add reference].